 After the Add button is clicked, the Add integration services packages dialog will open.
 ApexSQL Doc supports documenting of SSIS packages located in a Package store, File system, SSISDB Catalog, SSIS project file, and from a local or remote SQL Server.

-Choosing the appropriate package source and clicking the Connect button adds the SSIS package to the ApexSQL Doc project:
+Choosing the appropriate package source and clicking the OK button adds the SSIS package to the ApexSQL Doc project: